 But the tourism development in the area is speeding up and has negative consequences on the environment.
 Described as a "dream destination" for the privileged tourists we are, Raja Ampat is first and foremost a natural treasure, which must be preserved and protected.
 We must be aware that each of our visits has an impact on this unique and fragile ecosystem...

 Update .
-The fears I shared above were sadly illustrated by an accident on March 4, 2017 in Raja Ampat waters: a large British tourist cruise ship, the Caledonian Sky, you can call it a "floating building", devastated a small portion of a spot known to divers as Cross Over, off the northeast coast of Kri Island... 😡 This kind of ship has nothing to do here!
-To find out more, I refer you to the links below :
+The fears I expressed above found a sad illustration with an accident that occurred on March 4, 2017 in the waters of Raja Ampat: a large British tourist cruise ship, of the “floating building” type, the Caledonian Sky, devastated a small portion of a spot known by divers as Cross Over, in front of the northeast coast of the island of Kri… 😡 This kind of ship has nothing to do here!
+To find out more, I refer you to the links below:

 I returned to Raja Ampat in July 2017 and dived on the site in question.
 The damage, just in front of the beach (how dare you come so close to the coast with such a big boat?) fortunately only concerns a very small area.
 But underwater, the place where the boat scraped and smashed the reef, a few meters deep, is now all grey and littered with dead corals.
 The contrast is striking with the wriggling life of the reefs all around.